...

 This tool is very simple and easy to use for everyone.
 It has a user-friendly interface and you will not interrupt or not face any issues while converting your data.

-• Select a data that you want to decode URL-encoded format.
+• Select a data that you want to decode in URL-encoded format.

 • Now paste that string or data in the input box.